Gaza Baptist Church

-The Gaza Baptist Church was one of only three Christian churches in the Gaza Strip, and the only one that was Protestant and evangelical – the two remaining Christian churches in the Gaza Strip are the Catholic Church of the Holy Family and the Orthodox Church of Saint Porphyrius.
+The Gaza Baptist Church is one of only three Christian churches in the Gaza Strip, and the only one that is Protestant and evangelical – the two remaining Christian churches in the Gaza Strip are the Catholic Church of the Holy Family and the Eastern Orthodox Church of Saint Porphyrius.

-The Gaza Baptist Church had a congregation of about 200 worshippers.
+The Gaza Baptist Church had a congregation of about 200 worshippers, as of 2008.
 Having been adversely affected by ongoing violence related to the Israeli–Palestinian conflict, and as a result of this situation and of ongoing Israeli travel restrictions, the Church's leadership, including its pastor, still lives in exile.
+The church, however, continues to meet, sometimes online when the regional conflict requires.

 History

 The church was founded in 1954.
-It is pastored by Hanna Massad, who lives in exile in Jordan since the church was bombed by Israeli forces.
+It is pastored by Hanna Massad, who lives in exile in Jordan since the church was damaged by a nearby bomb blast during an airstrike on Hamas targets by Israeli forces in December 2008.
+Windows were blown out at the church when Israeli aircraft attacked a Hamas-controlled building across the street.

 The church, which has historically ministered to approximately 150–250 of Gaza's 2,500 Christians, is one of only three Christian churches in the Gaza Strip.
 Among Church of Saint Porphyrius and Gaza Latin Church on Zeitoun Street, Gaza Baptist Church is the only Evangelical church in all of Gaza.
 The church opened Gaza's first public Christian library in 2006.

 The church's building is six stories tall.
 The first two floors are a dedicated public library, which serves both Christian and non-Christian books.
 The fourth floor is used for outreach, the fifth floor is a lodge for guest workers from abroad, and the sixth floor is used as a worship hall.

-Gaza's Christian minority has traditionally enjoyed good relations with the territory's larger Muslim majority.
+Gaza's Christian minority had traditionally enjoyed good relations with the territory's larger Muslim majority.
 Prior to the breakdown of law and order in 2007, the Church ran youth programs, a library, and medical clinics.
-It also run a school for about 250 students, many of whom were Muslim.
+It also ran a school for about 250 students, many of whom were Muslim.

-Collateral damage in bombing raid
+Arson attacks and collateral damage in bombing raid

 On or before February 2007, the Church's public library was subjected to arson attacks on three separate occasions.
 During an Israeli air raid in December 2008, the building was damaged by a nearby bomb blast.
+Windows were blown out at the church when Israeli aircraft attacked a Hamas-controlled building across the street.